styler00dollar/VSGAN-tensorrt-docker/README.md

 # Download prebuild image from dockerhub (recommended)
 docker pull styler00dollar/vsgan_tensorrt:latest
+# I also created a development docker, which is more experimental.
+It has ncnn support.
+docker pull styler00dollar/vsgan_tensorrt_dev:latest

 # Build docker manually
 # Put the dockerfile in a directory and run that inside that directory